 4. You Are Terrified Of SEO but I understand why.

-You don’t have to hire someone to deal with your SEO.
-The Yoast plugin is excellent, and Google webmaster tools can walk you through everything you could need to do to get your blog found.
+You don’t have to hire someone to deal with your SEO because the Yoast plugin is excellent, and Google webmaster tools can walk you through everything you could need to do to get your self hosted blog found.
 It looks terrifying, but I *promise* you that it’s simple.
 Via the plugin window in the WordPress dashboard, it’s easy to fill in all of your details.

 Again… another costly mistake by Moi, $200.
 Not included in my first figure at the top of this post! *cries* It turns out; they had pretty much filled in what they needed to in the Yoast plugin that was INSANELY SIMPLE to do.
-I was so mad at myself when I looked at the settings.
+I was so mad at myself when I looked at the settings and realised I didn’t have to spend money.

 My fear allowed me to hand over $200 for something that cost me about 5 minutes to fill in.
 (Yes, you’re entirely justified in calling me an idiot).